Many women who’re on-the-go take a daily multivitamin to make sure they’re covering all their nutritional bases.

 Sadly, the populations that are in the most need of multivitamins due to poor nutrition are also the least likely to use them, studies in America and in the United Kingdom have found that social and ethnic factors can determine whether a mother is likely to use multivitamins or not (21, 22, 23, 24).

 A study in 2009 found that low-income adults were the least likely to take multivitamins (25).

 12Multivitamin use may reduce premature births and low birth weights.
 A 1997 study by Bendich, Mallick, and Leader found that daily use of folic acid and zinc-containing multivitamins could reduce birth defects, low birth rate, and premature births (26).

 The study claimed that increasing use among women could save $20 billion in hospital charges, through a reduction in birth complications.

 13Multivitamin use in HIV/Aids patients who are pregnant can reduce birth complication risk.
-A study in 2007 by Mehta, and Fawzi found that pregnant women who were HIV positive were less likely to suffer from “adverse pregnancy outcomes such as fetal loss and low birth weight” when taking a multivitamin (27).
+A study in 2007 by Mehta, and Fawzi found that pregnant women who were HIV-infected were less likely to suffer from “adverse pregnancy outcomes such as fetal loss and low birth weight” when taking a multivitamin (27).
 In addition, multivitamins containing vitamin A appear to be beneficial for HIV-positive children in reducing all-cause mortality.

 The study also found that multivitamin use can slow down HIV progression in people who are in the early stages of the disease.

 There are no real side effects to taking multivitamins as such, the main side effects come from accidentally taking too much of individual vitamins or minerals.